PradoAllan/so_long/README.md

 ```
 After this, a little window should open for you to play.
 Understanding the map:
-> The little cone is the walls;
+> The little cone is the walls;`\n`
-The red car, witch is a porsche by the way, is the player;
+The red car, witch is a porsche by the way, is the player;\n
-The gallon is the collectable that you have to collect;
+The gallon is the collectable that you have to collect;\n
 The checkerd flag is the exit (but you can only finish the map when you collect all the gallons).

 <h2 align="center">Creating a new map</h2>